d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 Assume that we are dealing with a classification task with $k$ categories.
-Being consistent with the notation in :numref:`subsec_covariate-shift-correction`, denote by $q$ and $p$ the source distribution (e.g., training time) and target distribution (e.g., test time), respectively.
+Staying consistent with the notation in :numref:`subsec_covariate-shift-correction`, denote by $q$ and $p$ the source distribution (e.g., training time) and target distribution (e.g., test time), respectively.
 Assume that the distribution of labels shifts over time:
 $q(y) \neq p(y)$, but the class-conditional distribution